How to grow cucumbers – an easy beginner’s guide

 By late May or early June, the conditions outdoors will be ideal for planting seeds.
 Dig a trench around 2 cm deep and sow seeds.
 Cover with soil and water.
 Next, you can place a fleece or glass jars over the seeds to keep them at the correct temperature.

-You could also buy young plants from a local garden centre and plant them in spring.
+Another way to grow cucumbers is to start with young plants purchased from a local garden centre and plant them in spring.

 How to nurture cucumbers

 Transfer young plants to 25 cm pots filled with potting compost in late March (heated greenhouse), late May (unheated greenhouse).
 You’ll want to keep the compost moist.
 You can use growing-bags, however, plants will need more care and watering.

 Using a cane, train the main stem up it vertically and pinch out the growing point when it touches the roof.
 Pinch out the tips of sideshoots two leaves beyond a female flower (recognisable by tiny fruits behind flower).

 Once any flowerless sideshoots reach 60 cm long, then you’ll also want to pinch out the tips.
 You should keep the humidity high by watering the floor and feed every 10-14 days with a balanced liquid fertiliser.